 Students who have their laptops prior to Orientation will have the opportunity to configure it for the DigiPen wireless network prior to the start of classes and become oriented with the DigiPen network.

 Students may purchase laptops from their preferred vendor.
-DigiPen does not recommend any specific vendor, model, or platform over others; however, we have listed some vendors and laptops below that may help you with your search.
+DigiPen does not recommend any specific vendor, model, or platform over others.
 Additionally, some software needed for classes may not be available at the same time over different platforms.
 We've listed minimum specifications below, should you want to build your own laptop.

 If you already own a laptop or would like to save some money in the immediate future, consider purchasing a laptop that meets the following specifications that will be powerful enough for your first two years and then consider upgrading to a more powerful machine for your junior and senior year.
 Not only will the cost be lower by the time you need that more powerful technology, but the technology may have improved by that time as well.